Free scarf pattern – ombre cowl design by Jules Hogan

 Simple to make, beautiful to look at and cosy to wear – why not have a go yourself?
-Click here to get Jules’ free pattern with all the details you need.
+Click here to get Jules’ free scarf pattern with all the details you need.

-Step by step images
+Free scarf pattern – step by step images

 How to wind off a skein of wool

 The yarn Jules used for this beautiful scarf arrives in skeins of each colour.
 Before you can get stuck into the knitting, she advises winding off each skein or hank of wool to create two balls per colour.